-- i) I am a UK national/British citizen: or - ii) I am settled within the United Kingdom (UK) (i.e. I have Right of Abode in the UK or have been awarded Indefinite Leave to Remain [please enter the reference number from your UKBA award notice and submit a photocopy of that award notice]; or - iii) I have been recognised by the UK Government as a Refugee [please enter the reference number from your UKBA award notice giving the expiry date of your status and submit a photocopy of that award notice]; or - iv) I have been granted Humanitarian Protection (HP) by the Home Office [please enter the reference number from your UKBA award notice giving the expiry date of your status and submit a photocopy of that award notice], or - v) I am an EEA or Swiss Migrant Worker or the family member of an EEA or Swiss Migrant Worker, with settled or pre settled status [please tick if you intend to continue working while studying], or - vi) I am an EU national with settled status who has been ordinarily resident in the UK for the three years prior to the first day of the first academic year of my course, or
+- i.
+I am an UK national/British citizen; or - ii.
+I am settled\ within the United Kingdom (UK) (i.e. I have Right of Abode in the UK or have been awarded Indefinite Leave to Remain [please provide evidence of your current status] or - iii.
+I have been recognised by the UK Government as a Refugee [please provide evidence of your current status]; or - iv.
+I have been granted Humanitarian Protection (HP) by the Home Office [please provide evidence of your current status], or - v.
+I am an EEA or Swiss Migrant Worker or the family member of an EEA or Swiss Migrant Worker, with settled or pre settled status [please tick if you intend to continue working while studying], or

-- vii) I am the child of a Swiss national with settled or pre-settled status, or - viii) I am the child of a Turkish worker.
+- vi.
+I am an EU national with settled status who has been ordinarily resident in the UK for the three years prior to the first day of the first academic year of my course, or - vii.
+I am the child of a Swiss national with settled or pre-settled status, or - viii.
+I am the child of a Turkish worker.